The Corporate Governance Review: Indonesia

-The Company Law does not recognise chair or CEO positions: it only acknowledges the position of members of the board of directors (or board of commissioners in the absence of a board of directors) who may act for and on behalf of the company.
+The Company Law does not recognise the positions of chair or chief executive officer (CEO): it only acknowledges the position of members of the board of directors (or board of commissioners in the absence of a board of directors) who may act for and on behalf of the company.
 In practice, some companies include persons in senior positions, such as a chair or CEO, as members of the board of directors, who are appointed through a general shareholders' meeting, with the following reasons under the Company Law: only the board of directors can act for and on behalf of a company; and only members of the board of directors have rights to attend and vote in board of directors meetings.
-Therefore, if a CEO or chair is not a member of board of directors, they cannot act for and on behalf of the company (e.g., represent the company and sign any agreements or documents on behalf of the company) unless they are given the authority to act by the board of directors under powers of attorney.
-Further, a CEO or chair who is not a member of the board of directors also does not have rights to attend and vote in board of directors meetings, and the employment relationship between the CEO or chair and the company would merely be an employee–employer relationship.
+Therefore, if a CEO or chair is not a member of the board of directors, he or she cannot act for and on behalf of the company (e.g., represent the company and sign any agreements or documents on behalf of the company) unless he or she is given the authority to act by the board of directors under powers of attorney.
+Further, a CEO or chair who is not a member of the board of directors also does not have rights to attend meetings of the board of director or to vote at meetings, and the employment relationship between the CEO or chair and the company would merely be an employee–employer relationship.

 Acquisitions (or takeovers) are legal actions taken by a legal entity or an individual to acquire shares in a company that result in a change of control in the company.
 Although there is no clear definition of control under the Company Law, the common view is that a transfer or acquisition that results in the acquirer holding a majority of the shares or more than 50 per cent of the shares in a company, whether existing or newly issued shares, which causes a change of control of the company.
 Another trigger for a change of control is an action that results in the ability to nominate directors and commissioners, and to stipulate management policies shifting to the acquiring entity, but this is more relevant to the acquisition of a public company.